stymphalide/eartrainer/Readme.md

 # Eartrainer
-This project is being created as a programming project in Informatics class with Ms Vazquez in January 2018.
+This project is being created as a programming project in informatics class with Ms Vazquez in January 2018.

 [Download](#download) and [install](#installation).